Inclusion and Diversity

 Advancing inclusion and diversity in our public-facing work:

-- Finding ways to encourage diverse conversations in public policy, such as our colleague Susan Hennessey’s website Sourcelist, which helps connect and promote qualified, diverse technology policy experts.
+- Finding ways to encourage diverse conversations in public policy beyond our walls, such as our colleague Susan Hennessey’s website Sourcelist, which helps connect and promote qualified, diverse technology policy experts.

-- Working to eliminate all-male panels and improve the gender and racial diversity of our invited speakers at Brookings events.
+- Improve the gender and racial diversity of our invited speakers at Brookings events and work to eliminate all-male panels.

 - Cultivating relationships with diverse colleges, fellowship programs, and associations, including those serving populations traditionally underrepresented in our workforce, to attract diverse applicant pools for research positions.